PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Notes/english.md

 text editor
 > Like Google Docs, it helps you write your code and automatically edits code for you, so that the computer can understand it.

+IDE
+> Integrated Developer Environment.

+variables
+> a code-word we use to refer to some value.

 function
+> A group of code that you can refer to using the name you gave it.
 > Code that does something with an input.
 Sometimes functions can give you an output.

+calling a function
+> refering to a function

+loop
+> code that goes in a circle, doing the same thing over and over.